Equivariant slices for symplectic cones: Introduction

-The hypotheses of the theorem imply in particular that the slice $S$ appearing in an ordinary Darboux-Weinstein decomposition admits a $\bC^\times$ action.
-It seems to be an interesting open question whether, for arbitrary conical $X$ admitting a $\bC^\times$-equivariant symplectic resolution and $x \in X$, the ordinary Darboux-Weinstein slice $S$ at $x$ is conical (this holds in cases of interest such as hypertoric and quiver varieties, Kostant-Slodowy slices of the nilpotent cone, and linear quotient singularities).
-The theorem above motivates the perhaps more natural, stronger question: \begin{question} Suppose $X$ is conical and admits a $\bC^\times$-equivariant symplectic resolution with homogeneous symplectic form.
-Then for every point $x \in X$ with trivial stabilizer under $\bC^\times$: \begin{enumerate} \item Does the $S$ appearing in \eqref{e:ehat} admit a contracting $\bC^\times$-action? \item Can the action be taken to make the Poisson structure on $S$ homogeneous? \item Does this generalize to the situation where $X$ need not admit a symplectic resolution, but has symplectic singularities (whose smooth locus has a homogeneous symplectic form)? \end{enumerate} \end{question} Note that, in this case, it is automatic that the degree of the generic symplectic form is positive (i.e., the degree of the Poisson bracket is negative).
-We will pose a quantum version of the above in Question \ref{q:q-slice} below. \begin{remark} In fact, as suggested by Namikawa, one can generalize the question to require only that $X$ be normal and conical and have a sympletic form on the smooth locus of positive degree, and not to require that $X$ have symplectic singularities.
-Moreover, as he pointed out, in this case, if the slices to all symplectic leaves are conical and have symplectic forms on their smooth locus of positive degree, then one can deduce \`a fortiori that $X$ has symplectic singularities (by the proof of Lemma 2.4 of \cite{Nam-ess}). \end{remark}
+On the other hand, we explain a conjecture that implies that the assumption (iv) is unnecessary when $X$ is conical.
+Namely, if $X$ is conical and admits a symplectic resolution (or more generally is a symplectic singularity), is a conjecture of Kaledin \cite[Conjecture 1.8]{Kal-gtsr} that, for every $x \in X$, the ordinary Darboux-Weinstein slice $S$ at $x$ is conical (this holds in cases of interest such as hypertoric and quiver varieties, Kostant-Slodowy slices of the nilpotent cone, and linear quotient singularities).
+The theorem above motivates the following natural strengthening: \begin{question} Suppose $X$ is conical and admits a $\bC^\times$-equivariant symplectic resolution with homogeneous symplectic form.
+Then for every point $x \in X$ with trivial stabilizer under $\bC^\times$: \begin{enumerate} \item Does the $S$ appearing in \eqref{e:ehat} admit a contracting $\bC^\times$-action? \item Can the action be taken to make the Poisson structure on $S$ homogeneous? \item Does this generalize to the situation where $X$ need not admit a symplectic resolution, but is a symplectic singularity (whose smooth locus has a homogeneous symplectic form)? \end{enumerate} \end{question} Note that it is automatic in the conical case that the degree of the generic symplectic form is positive (i.e., the degree of the Poisson bracket is negative).
+A positive answer to the question would imply that, for $X$ conical, the assumption in Theorem \ref{t:pre-main}.(iv) holds automatically (assuming still (iii)).
+We will pose a quantum version of the above in Question \ref{q:q-slice} below. \begin{remark} In fact, as suggested by Namikawa, one can generalize the question to require only that $X$ be normal and conical and have a sympletic form on the smooth locus of positive degree, and not to require that $X$ be a symplectic singularity.
+Moreover, as he pointed out, in this case, if the slices to all symplectic leaves are conical and have symplectic forms on their smooth locus of positive degree, then one can deduce \`a fortiori that $X$ is a symplectic singularity (by the proof of Lemma 2.4 of \cite{Nam-ess}). \end{remark}